IBM/CodeEngine/content/posts/deploy-from-bob/index.md

 ### "My website is slow to load"
 Ask Bob:
 ```
-"My website seems slow after being idle.
-How can I fix this?"
+My website seems slow after being idle.
+How can I fix this?
 ```

 Bob will explain cold starts and help you configure min-scale if needed.